-Network object (host or group - network - address range)

-Selects the network object to which monitoring applies.
+Network object (host or group - network - address range) Selects the network object to which monitoring applies.
 This object will be scanned by the Stormshield Network Vulnerability Manager engine which will rely on the rules contained in the associated detection profile.
 The type of object linked to the profile can only be a host, host group, network or address range.

-The list of monitored objects will be applied in order.
-This means that if a network object appears several times in this list, only the first detection profile will be applied.

-Objects can be created within the column using the button on the far right of the field in a new line.
+WARNING The list of monitored objects will be applied in order.
+This means that if a network object appears several times in this list, only the first detection profile will be applied. () REMARK Objects can be created within the column using the button on the far right of the field in a new line.
+Detection profile Allows selecting a profile to restrict the applications to be monitored.

-Detection profile

-Allows selecting a profile to restrict the applications to be monitored.

 The profile can be selected in the drop-down list of the column, which appears by clicking on the arrow on the right, when you add a new line to the table.
-[See Add button below]
+(See Add button below)

-Several actions can be performed in this table:

-Add This button allows you to add a network object and a profile associated with this 1 object in the list of monitored objects.
+Several actions can be performed in this table: Add This button allows you to add a network object and a profile associated with this object in the list of monitored objects.
 By clicking on this button, a blank line will appear in the table.
 Delete Select the object-profile pair to be deleted, then click on this button.

-You will not be asked to confirm the deletion of the profile.
+WARNING You will not be asked to confirm the deletion of the profile.
 Move up Allows raising the priority of the association between a network object and a profile.

+Move down Allows lowering the priority of the association between a network object and a profile.